-Forest Heath District Council and St Edmundsbury Borough Council are working together to share services across West Suffolk.
-The statistics on this page provide key information relating to each district and where available, West Suffolk as a whole.
-Detailed statistical reports about each of the 45 wards in West Suffolk can be found on our Ward reports page.
+The statistics on this page provide key information relating to West Suffolk.
+Detailed statistical reports about each of the 43 wards in West Suffolk can be found on our Ward reports page.

 For more specific information about an area, use our 'Find my nearest' mapping tool which provides a wealth of information such as local councillors, nearest schools and NHS services as well as bin collection days.

-The area of West Suffolk comprises the council areas of Forest Heath and St Edmundsbury, two predominantly rural districts in the heart of East Anglia.
+The area of West Suffolk is a predominantly rural district in the heart of East Anglia.
 Well-connected with London, the rest of East Anglia and the Midlands, West Suffolk is a safe and comparatively prosperous place in which to live.
 It also has some beautiful and accessible countryside areas, including grassland, heath and forest.

 Bury St Edmunds, the largest settlement in West Suffolk, has been a prosperous town for centuries.
 People are drawn to its market and Georgian architecture, shops, leisure and cultural facilities.